Koha-Community/kohadocs/source/tools.rst

    notice/status triggers

-In order to send the overdue notices that you defined using the :ref:`Notices <notices-&-slips-label>` tool, you need to first set the triggers to have these messages.
+In order to send the overdue notices that you defined using the :ref:`Notices & slips <notices-and-slips-label>` tool, you need to first set the triggers to have these messages.

     **Important**